WillFantom/nescript/README.md

 Executive is divided into 5 core components:

  - **Script**: A script is somewhat self explantory.
 A script can either be created from a source (string, file, http), and can contain [template engine](https://pkg.go.dev/text/template) handlebars (awesome for loops, etc...).
 A script is not executed upon creation, instead further configuration can be set.
 When executing a script, a specific Executor should be specified (allowing for local & non-local execution).
- - **Executor**: A plugin that allows for scripts to be executed in many ways.
+ - **ExecFunc**: A plugin that allows for scripts to be executed in many ways.
 Provided is a local executor (that just runs the script on the local machine), ssh executor (that executes the script on a remote SSH target), and a docker executor (for executing scripts on a docker container).
  - **Process**: A process is an executing or executed script instance.
 Calling for a `Result` from this will wait for execution to be complete.
  - **Result**: A result is the output of an executed script, including the exit code, stdout and stderr.
  - **Output**: Output is key/value mapping of explicitly set outputs.
 This is done similarly to github actions, where outputs are picked up from stdout/stderr with a prefix similar to `::set-output name=example::...`.
 As these values can be typed (string, int, JSON), they can also be evaluated based on expressions.